A Day in the Life of a Lead-Generating Mompreneur

 7:30 AM – Morning Ease & Intentional Outreach

-I slip out of bed, stretch in the quiet, and pour a mug of hot water with lemon.
-While it steeps, I open my CRM (I use My Opulence) and glance at the “Opportunities” tab—to see if any new inquiries landed overnight.
+I slip out of bed, stretch in the quiet, and pour a mug of hot water with lemon and bone broth.
+While it cools, I open my CRM (I use “My Opulence”) and glance at the “Opportunities” tab—to see if any new inquiries landed overnight.

-• Quick Move (5 min): I ping three small-business leads via a templated DM:
+Quick Move (5 min): I ping three small-business leads via a templated DM:

 “Good morning, [Name]!
-Noticed you’re doing X—have you thought about how that could cost $Y in missed revenue?
+Noticed you’re doing [X]—have you thought about how that could cost $[Y] in missed revenue?
 Let’s chat solutions!”

 8:30 AM – Family Time & Micro-Work Sprints